 “Within a few weeks of when the DBS device was turned on earlier this year, the patient reported she could move her affected arm in ways she had not been able to since her stroke,” says Dr. Machado, Chairman of Cleveland Clinic’s Neurological Institute.
 “And her progress has been steady — week after week, month after month, her function continues to improve.
 The improvement has been more than we expected.”

 Part of an NIH-funded first-in-human trial

 The patient is the first in an FDA-approved, first-in-human clinical trial of DBS for stroke recovery being conducted at Cleveland Clinic with funding support from the National Institutes of Health’s Brain Research through Advancing Innovative Neurotechnologies (BRAIN) initiative.

 The researchers, led by Dr. Machado and neuroscientist Kenneth Baker, PhD, plan to ultimately enroll 12 patients in the study.
-A second enrollee has undergone surgery for DBS electrode implantation but has not yet completed initial physical training with stimulation turned on.
+A second enrollee has undergone surgery for DBS electrode implantation but has not yet completed initial physical rehabilitative therapy with stimulation turned on.

 Treatment protocol at a glance

 The first patient has now completed the trial’s initial protocol, as follows (“therapy” below refers to two 90-minute sessions of combined physical and occupation therapy each week):